pg_stat_activity

 ParallelFinish | Waiting for parallel workers to finish computing. |

-ProcArrayGroupUpdate | Waiting for the group leader to clear the transaction ID at end of a parallel operation. |
+ProcArrayGroupUpdate | Waiting for the group leader to clear the transaction ID at transaction end. |

 ProcSignalBarrier | Waiting for a barrier event to be processed by all backends. |